OpenFreeEnergy/openfe/CONTRIBUTING.md

 We care about promoting new contributions and are willing to spend time reviewing code from new or inexperienced developers.
 However, with generative AI, a large volume of code can be generated quickly, pushing the burden onto reviewers.

-Scientific validity is at the core of OpenFE's development process, and it is critical that the code author and reviewer(s) have a shared understanding of what science the code contribution is meant to accomplish.
+Furthermore, test driven development (with tests defined and written _by the code author_), thoughtful conversation on Issues and PRs, and thorough code review are how we prioritize scientific validity and code quality.

-Test driven development (with tests defined and written _by the code author_), thoughtful conversation on Issues and PRs, and thorough code review are how we prioritize scientific validity and code quality.
+The OpenFE core developers reserve the right to reject contributions if we judge that they do not follow the spirit of these principles.```

 <!-- this is subject to change, as the team is continually reevaluating  -->

-OpenFE's guidelines around generative AI are based on the principals described above, and can be summarized as:
+OpenFE's guidelines around generative AI are based on the principles described above, and can be summarized as:

 1. **Own your code**: No PRs authored by agentic bots will be accepted.
 A human author must take responsibility for all issues and PRs.
 2. **Prioritize your reviewer**: OpenFE maintainers review all PRs, meaning that a human reviews every line that is committed.